-- Do not stop taking bicalutamide or the LHRH agonist medicine if your care team prescribed it without first talking with your care team. - This medicine may impair your ability to drive or use machinery.
-Use caution and talk to your care team about any precautions you may need to take. - This medicine can cause sensitivity to sunlight/light.
+- Do not stop taking bicalutamide or the LHRH agonist medicine if your doctor prescribed it without first talking with your doctor. - This medicine may impair your ability to drive or use machinery.
+Use caution and talk to your doctor and/or nurse about any precautions you may need to take. - This medicine can cause sensitivity to sunlight/light.
 You may get a skin rash/reaction if you are in the sun or are exposed to sun lamps and tanning beds.